Presentability and topoi in internal higher category theory: Filtered -categories

 Finally, we say that $\I{U}$ is \emph{regular} if it is both left and right regular, and we define the \emph{regularisation} $\I{U}^\reg$ of $\I{U}$ as the smallest regular class that contains $\I{U}$. \end{definition}

-\begin{remark} An internal class $\I{U}$ of $\BB$-categories is left regular if and only if $\op(\I{U})$ is right regular, and there is an evident equivalence $\op(\I{U}^\reg_\leftarrow)\simeq \op(\I{U})^\reg_\rightarrow$ of full subcategories of $\ICat_{\BB}$.
-In particular, if $\I{U}\simeq\op(\I{U})$ as full subcategories of $\ICat_{\BB}$, then the notions of left and right regularity collaps to the notion of regularity, and the left/right regularisation of $\I{U}$ is already its regularisation (cf.\ Corollary~\ref{cor:regularisationMinimalCondition} below). \end{remark}
+\begin{remark} An internal class $\I{U}$ of $\BB$-categories is left regular if and only if $\op(\I{U})$ is right regular, and there is an evident equivalence $\op(\I{U}^\reg_\leftarrow)\simeq \op(\I{U})^\reg_\rightarrow$ of internal classes.
+In particular, if we have an equivalence $\I{U}\simeq\op(\I{U})$ of internal classes, then the notions of left and right regularity collaps to the notion of regularity, and the left/right regularisation of $\I{U}$ is already its regularisation (cf.\ Corollary~\ref{cor:regularisationMinimalCondition} below). \end{remark}